finkandreas/TeaLeaf-Kokkos/README.md

 ### Other Flags

-Optional function-level profiling can be enabled for all of the C components of the application by enabling the `CPROFILER` option:

-`make CPROFILER=yes`

 The default compilation with the COMPILER flag set chooses the optimal performing set of flags for the specified compiler, but with no hardware specific options or IEEE compatability.